simaoluizjr/recessionmeter/README.md

 ### Known Quandl Download Limit Problem
 Although improbable you can solve it signing up free on www.quandl.com and getting an API KEY very quickly.

+### On Use
+Please note deep learning algorithms have some 'margin of error' on classification.
+I recommend strongly to repeat the training and inference process 10 times and take the average for current period to have an accurate estimate.

+### Responsability
+Of course, this software use means NO RECOMENDATION of actions and success of its prediction IS NOT GUARANTEED.
+Use at your own discretion.